Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Main results for 2D directed polymers and stochastic heat equation

-Our last results concern a \emph{second moment estimate} for the directed polymer partition function, which will be used in Section~\ref{sec:strategy} to prove the lower bound in \eqref{eq:mainDP}.
-We focus on the quasi-critical regime, \textit{i.e.}\ we fix $\beta = \beta_N$ which satisfies \eqref{eq:thetasharp} with \(\th = \th_N = o(\log N)\).
-We consider the following setting: \begin{itemize} \item we assume that $\th_N \to \infty$ (since in the critical window $\th_N \to \th \in \R$ the second moment is known to be bounded and can in fact be computed explicitly, see \cite{CSZ19-Dickman}); \item we focus on the initial condition given by the uniform distribution on the discrete ball of radius $\sqrt{N}$, namely
+Our last result concerns \emph{variance estimates} for the directed polymer partition function, which will be used in Section~\ref{sec:strategy} to prove the lower bound in \eqref{eq:upper-main}.
+Let us focus on the initial condition given by the uniform distribution on the discrete ball of radius $\rho \sqrt{N}$ for some $\rho > 0$, namely